fredollinger/rust-algorithms/linked-list/doc/box.md

 As part of my learning of rust and algorithms, I have decided to try to implement a linked list in rust.

+## What is a Linked List? ##

 A linked list is a data structure created from nodes.
-Each node is a struct which contains the data, in this example, int32, and a pointer to the next node.
+Each node is a struct which contains the data, in this example, i32, and a pointer to the next node.

 One of the hardest part so far is wrapping my mind around the Box type.